kiran3807/cube-babylon/README.md

 # cube-babylon
-A sample babylon-js project to for rendering and extrusion of a cube
+A sample babylon-js project to for rendering and extrusion of a cube.

+# how to run :